-The PITC is a comprehensive multi-media training program for trainers of infant/toddler caregivers that is presented in four separate modules, for approximately 60 participants per module.
-The institutes cover the topics of social-emotional development, quality group care, cognitive and language development, and cultural and family issues.
+The PITC is a comprehensive multi-media training program for trainers of infant/toddler caregivers.
+The trainer-of-trainers institute is a hybrid of in-person and online learning and covers the topics of: social-emotional growth and socialization; quality group care; learning and development; and cultural and family.
 Participants usually include program administrators, college faculty, early interventionists, and other professionals who provide training for caregivers.
-Participants receive copies of all PITC curriculum guides, training manuals, and other print resource materials.
-They may purchase the videos at discounted prices during the training event.
+Participants receive electronic access to all PITC curriculum guides, training manuals, videos, and other resource materials offered through the Trainer Institute.
 Participants who complete the modules and related course work receive certificates that recognize them as certified PITC trainers.
-Certified trainers who receive scholarships will be required to conduct a minimum of twenty-five hours of training in their local area during the following two years using the PITC materials.
+Certified trainers who receive scholarships will be required to conduct a minimum number of hours of PITC training in their local area during the two years following certification.
 After completion of the local training requirement, these trainers are eligible to become trainers in the PITC Regional Support Network and receive compensation for providing training in accordance with the policies of that project.
-Certified trainers may also receive scholarships to attend an annual graduate conference that will focus on new and updated information relative to PITC content and training activities.

-In addition to the intensive institutes for trainers that offer PITC certification, one of the four institutes each year may be designed as a special-focus institute for specific audiences to respond to emerging training needs.
-The purpose of the focused institutes will be to expand the impact of PITC on the quality of care for infants and toddlers throughout California.
-The primary target audience for the focused institutes will be program administrators; however, early childhood education college faculty and PITC trainers will also attend.
-These institutes also function as a source of continuing education for the core group of PITC trainers who provide training and technical assistance to local communities throughout California.
-The focused institutes will be held in different geographic regions each year to minimize travel for directors and trainers.
+In addition to the intensive institutes for trainers that offer PITC certification, each year additional events and webinars are offered, designed as a special-focus event for specific audiences to respond to emerging training needs.
+The purpose of the focused events is to expand the impact of PITC on the quality of care for infants and toddlers throughout California.
+The primary target audience for the focused events are PITC certified trainers, as well as other trainers, coaches, program administrators, and early childhood college faculty.
+These events also function as a source of continuing education for the core group of PITC trainers who provide training and technical assistance to local communities throughout California.

-Funds provide institutes and follow-up technical assistance to interested California community colleges to integrate the PITC philosophy and practices into their existing infant/toddler programs and into the infant/toddler courses.
-The five existing PITC demonstration programs will receive training and technical assistance as necessary for staff training, equipment, and materials to enhance and maintain the quality of the programs.
+PITC Demonstration Sites receive funds to interested California community colleges to integrate the PITC philosophy and practices into their existing infant/toddler programs, into the infant/toddler courses, and to serve as a demonstration of what PITC looks like in practice.
+The four existing PITC demonstration programs will receive training and technical assistance from PITC and can use funding as necessary for staff training, equipment, and materials to enhance and maintain the quality of the programs.
 Funds will also be allocated to support and maintain the best practices of the PITC philosophy including small groups, continuity of care, primary caregiving and following children’s individual schedules.